The Object.create() method was introduced in ES5. It creates a new object, using its first argument as the prototype of that object:

 1 | Object.create(proto, [propertiesObject]) |

-The first argument could only an object or null
+The first argument could only an object or null, otherwise a TypeError will be thrown.

 1 | var plainObj = { prop1: 'prop1 value' }; |